babelsociety/website/content/blog/in-depth-economy/index.md

 The main goal of any economic system must be to efficiently manage scarce resources and at the same time keep under control our unlimited desires.

 Managing is all about making decisions and setting up the right processes.
-Better the decisions we make, greater would be its efficiency.
+Better the decisions we make, greater would be the system's efficiency.

 **Greater the amount of information at our disposal, better decisions we will make.**

-Consider that resources are limited, and each can be employed for different production goals.
+Be aware that resources are limited, and each can be employed for different production goals.
 For example, on a piece of land we could build a house, a skyscraper, a supermarket, or perhaps use it to farm grains, fruit trees, leave it to nature, etc...

-The best way to distribute resources should tell us what's the configuration that best satisfy as much of our unlimited desires.
-Because desires are unlimited, we already know that we will never fully satisfy them, hence we need to prioritize as much as possible, the result of which will be different based on the culture of the people that are part of the society we are interested in.
-We all know food is important, but different cultures appreciate different flavors, hence different foods will be prioritized differently.
-Based on geography, we may need extremely different clothing, build buildings using different techniques, etc...
+The best way to distribute resources should tell us what's the configuration that best satisfy our unlimited desires.
+Because desires are unlimited, we already know that we will never fully satisfy them, hence we need to prioritize as much as possible.
+However, people have different preferences and will rank differently: I may like spicy food, while you may hate it.
+Thus the prioritization must be done as a best effort taking in consideration all the peculiarities of the people in the society itself.
+Another important factor is that environment will shape part of our desires: in Siberia we defend against extreme cold, while in Ecuador we defend against hot temperature.
+Environment also impacts what kind of resources we have available: some places are rich in drinkable water, while for others is a precious resource.

-As if all of this wasn't complex enough, our needs and desires are always changing: what's important today may be useless tomorrow.
-Thus, whatever distribution we find, it will always be a fleeting approximation.
+As if all of this wasn't complex enough to balance, our needs and desires are always changing: what's important today may be useless tomorrow.
+Thus, whatever distribution we find, **it will always be a fleeting approximation**.

-The best resource allocation method is one that can be applied often and give us enough satisfaction.

 This issue has been discussed at length and is known as "[Economic calculation problem](https://en.wikipedia.org/wiki/Economic_calculation_problem)".

+The best resource allocation method is one that can be applied often and **gives enough satisfaction to as many people as possible**.
+Thus, an economic model that fully satisfy only the top 10% is, by definition, a very bad one.

 We will now briefly discuss how allocation is handled in the two most discussed economic models: market economy and planned economy.